VU-Cog-Sci/exptools2/README.md

 The package assumes that your experiment (or *session*) consists of a predetermined number of *trials*, which may in turn consist of a number of *phases*.
 For example, in a Stroop-experiment, a session may consist of 100 trials, which consist of two phases: a phase in which the stimulus (usually the word for a color, like "red", in a particular color) is shown, and another phase (the "interstimulus interval", ISI) in which a fixation dot is shown.
 Usually, you want your trials, and their phases, to have a predetermined onset and duration.
 This is especially relevant in studies in which concurrent fMRI, EEG/MEG, or eye gaze/pupil size is recorded.
 In `exptools2`, dedicated classes for functionality related to your session (the `Session` class) and your trials (the `Trial` class) are provided.
 Below, we explain these two classes in more detail.

 ### The `Session` class
 In the `core` module of `exptools`, the `Session` class is defined.
 This class represents a "template" for experimental sessions, which contains functionality/boilerplate code for creating a (Psychopy) window, stimulus/response logging, among other things.

+#### Initializing and inheriting from the base `Session` class
 The base `Session` class is not meant to be used *directly*; instead, if you want to use its functionality in your own experiment, you should create your own class that inherits from the base `Session` class.
 For example, suppose that we want to implement a Stroop-experiment (we'll use this example throughout the docs).
 We can create a custom subclass based on `Session` as follows:

 ```python
 from exptools2.core import Session